• Skip to primary navigation

 The sauce not only crowns the crostini, but balances the flavors to create a harmonious appetizer that checks all the boxes: creamy, crunchy, sweet, tart, and salty.

 The elements of this dish can easily be prepared up to three days ahead of time, so there’s no need to stress.
 You can effortlessly assemble them in less than 10 minutes when you’re ready.
-This makes them a great option for holidays like Thanksgiving and Christmas, when you’ve got 20 other things to prepare.
+This makes them a great option for holidays like Thanksgiving and Christmas when you’ve got 20 other things to prepare.

 Tray of crostini in various stages of doneness with jar of cranberry sauce and greenery in background.